Editor’s Note: This marketing infographic is part of our 25 part series.

 - “What can you say about yourself?”
 This will show you how they self-identify.

-Once you know which demographics are the most profitable for you, you can use either Facebook or AdWords Display to run the ads.
+Once you start connecting demographics to conversions, you can use either Facebook or Google Ads Display to run the ads to these audiences.

 If your product is better suited for B2B and your conversion research reflects that, it’s worth exploring LinkedIn because your corporate targeting options are exhaustive.